|

 China Speed in Recruiting: Why Most Companies in Europe Are Still Too Slow

+In China, top candidates are hired within days.
 In Europe, it can take six to eight weeks — sometimes longer.
+That's not just a cultural difference; it's a business risk.

-“China Speed” has become a symbol for agility, decisive leadership, and respect for time.
+"China Speed" has become a symbol for agility, decisive leadership, and respect for time.
+In recruiting, it means: short decision cycles, clear communication, and empowered local teams.

 Why Slow Recruiting Is So Costly

+Most companies underestimate the hidden cost of slow hiring.
+When a role remains unfilled, productivity drops, sales quotas are missed, and revenue is lost.
 Every week without the right person in place means delayed customer engagement, missed opportunities, and extra workload for existing teams.

 Common Symptoms of Slow Hiring